joshua-hampton/exiftool-handler/README.md

 This python module provides a handler for
 [Phil Harvey's ExifTool software](https://exiftool.org/), which allows metadata to be embedded within and extracted from image files.
-The most important functionality added by the python module is
+The most important functionality added by the handler is:

 - to allow metadata to be embedded from templates that allow substitution fields